Function of the T6 vertebra

 Due to this limited mobility, spine conditions are not as common in the thoracic spine.
 Although spinal conditions such as herniated discs, bulging discs, facet disease and spinal stenosis are more common in the lumbar and cervical regions of the spine, these conditions can still develop in the thoracic spine as a result of injury or degeneration with age.
 Read on to learn more about the role of the T6 vertebra as well as the treatment options available for any associated conditions.

-The T6 vertebra, along with the other thoracic vertebrae, also has several characteristics that differentiate it from others of the spinal column vertebrae, including:
+The T6 vertebra has several characteristics that differentiate it from others in the spinal column, including:

-- Each vertebra, including the T6 vertebra, contains two transverse processes, one branching off from either side.
-These allow the thoracic region of the spine to attach to the rib cage.
+- Each vertebra, including the T6 vertebra, contains two transverse processes, with one branching off from either side, allowing the thoracic region of the spine to attach to the rib cage

-- The thoracic vertebrae increase in size down the back because they’re forced to support an increasing amount of weight the lower down the back they are located
+- The thoracic vertebrae increase in diameter down the back because they support an increasing amount of weight the lower down the back they are located

-Although the rib cage lends added protection to the T6 vertebra, there are plenty of people who still suffer from neural compression in the thoracic region.
-Thoracic nerve compression may result in symptoms such as radiating or localized pain and traveling or stationary tingling and numbness, or sensations of weakness.
+Although the rib cage lends added protection to the T6 vertebra, there are many people who still develop nerve compression in the thoracic region.
+Thoracic nerve compression may result in symptoms such as radiating or localized pain and traveling or stationary tingling sensations as well as possible numbness or weakness.